MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Related Work

 Robot navigation research can be broadly categorized into long-horizon and short-horizon paradigms.
 Representative works such as R2R~\cite{anderson2018vision}, RxR~\cite{ku2020room}, and VLN-CE~\cite{krantz2020beyond} have established long-horizon instruction following as the dominant setting in vision language navigation.
-These datasets focus on enabling agents to understand complex natural language instructions and leverage topological memory of maps and global planning to reach distant goals~\cite{shah2023gnm, zhang2024navid}.
+These datasets focus on enabling robots to understand complex natural language instructions and leverage topological memory of maps and global planning to reach distant goals~\cite{shah2023gnm, zhang2024navid}.
 As a result, they often assume that low-level controllers have already solved local obstacle avoidance and physical interactions, abstracting away short-term safety and social compliance.
-But the actual situation is far more complex than imagined, and agents must make socially compliant policy with interactive awareness based on local and dynamic observations~\cite{martin2021jrdb}.
+But the actual situation is far more complex than imagined, and robots must make socially compliant policy with interactive awareness based on local and dynamic observations~\cite{martin2021jrdb}.
 Consequently, mastering \textit{short-horizon navigation} emerges as a fundamental prerequisite.
-Within this setting, the SNEI~\cite{payandeh2024social} dataset represents a representative effort that leverages natural language to bridge perception and socially compliant behavior.
-Built upon the SCAND~\cite{karnan2022socially} dataset, SNEI introduces multi-dimensional annotations covering perception, prediction, reasoning, action, and explanation, enabling VLMs to learn human-like social reasoning in dynamic environments.

-However, SNEI suffers from three key limitations.
-First, it is small in scale, containing only 325 five-turn conversations, which is insufficient for effectively tuning VLMs.
-Second, its action annotations are highly long-tailed, with dominant actions such as move forward overwhelmingly represented, limiting coverage of rare but safety-critical social behaviors.
-Third, it exhibits severe inconsistencies across reasoning, actions, and explanations, hindering models from learning structured and generalizable decision logic.
-This paper aims to address the above-mentioned issues.